How CAN I become a forensic artist?

 2: As soon as the agency finds a current employee with artistic skill (or buys a composite system) your days are numbered.
 It’s because of #1 above, and money.

-3: Agencies are usually strapped for cash, with fixed budgets each fiscal year.
+3: Agencies are typically strapped for cash, with fixed budgets each fiscal year.
 If they haven’t budgeted in for composite sketches (and most don’t), they simply won’t be able to afford you.
 You can offer to do them for free, but imagine how it sounds if you call the police and say: “Hi, you don’t know me, but I’d like to do a drawing for the triple homicide you are investigating, for free.”
 That’s going to raise some eyebrows.

 Yes, there are some successful freelance artists.
 They are usually retired law enforcement employees (they have the experience and trust of the agency); artists with ties to law enforcement (correctional employees, medical or emergency personnel); or artists with a advanced academic credentials (who usually focus on facial approximation).